Het was in 2022 een van de meest besproken verhalen in de roddelrubrieken: de rechtszaak tussen acteurs en ex-geliefden Johnny Depp en Amber Heard.

 Hosted on Acast.
 See acast.com/privacy for more information.

-Episodes 1 and 2 will be available to listen on 22nd July.
+Episode 1 will be available to listen to on Tuesday 18th November.

 To find out more about The Observer: